tonilopezmr/Game-of-Thrones/README.md

 This repository contains an Android app that retrieve a list of some [Game of Thrones][GameOfThronesLink]' characters from an API.
 The app shows a list of the houses of the characters, the characters themselves and a detail description of each one.

-This behaviour it's done in two diffent [Activities][ActivityLink], uno for the two lists and other for details of the character:
+This behaviour it's done in two diffent [Activities][ActivityLink], one for the two lists and other for details of the character:

 ![ScreenshotListCharacters][ScreenshotListCharacters]![ScreenshotListHouses][ScreenshotListHouses]![ScreenshotDetail][ScreenshotDetail]
 * ``HomeActivity`` contains two [Fragments][FragmentLink] in a [ViewPager][ViewPagerLink]